afzaale01/ci-runner/README.md

 > Deployed via GitHub Pages using the `gh-pages` deploy target.

-## 🧠 Getting Started
+## 🚀 Getting Started

-1️⃣ Make sure your Unity project is in a GitHub repository<br/>
+1️⃣ Ensure your Unity project is in a GitHub repository
-2️⃣ Copy the required GitHub Actions workflows from the CICD_Workflows folder<br/>
+2️⃣ Copy the required GitHub Actions workflows from the [CICD_Workflows folder](https://github.com/Avalin/Unity-CI-Templates/tree/main/CICD_Workflows)
-2️⃣ Add it to your repository at path: .github → workflows (create folders if they're missing)<br/>
+3️⃣ Add them to your repository at path: **.github → workflows** _(create folders if missing)_<br/>
-3️⃣ Configure the needed secrets and variables (optional)<br/>
+4️⃣ Configure the [required secrets](https://github.com/Avalin/Unity-CI-Templates/wiki/Required-Secrets) in your repository<br/>
-4️⃣ Review the wiki pages here to understand the versioning, deployment, and customization options<br/>
+5️⃣ Read and optionally setup [repository variables](https://github.com/Avalin/Unity-CI-Templates/wiki/Repository-Variables), they're important to understand the inputs for the workflow dispatch<br/>
-5️⃣ Try dispatching the `ci-cd-dispatcher.yml` workflow or push a Git tag using semver to see the pipeline in action!<br/>
+6️⃣ Try dispatching the `ci-cd-dispatcher.yml` workflow or push a Git tag using [SemVer](https://github.com/Avalin/Unity-CI-Templates/wiki/Versioning-&-Tagging) to see the pipeline in action! <br/>

 > ⚠️ Currently tested deploy targets: `gh-pages` (WebGL only).
 Others are implemented but not yet fully verified.
 Contributions welcome!

 ## 📖 Documentation